You need new or additional premises for your business and your real estate agent finds you the perfect space for your needs at below market rates.

 - not responsible for any defaults under the lease that occurred prior to the commencement date of the sublease.

-However, despite the simplicity of the solution, many landlords will refuse to make these changes because they are not prepared to give up a right given to them in the lease and it (usually) makes no difference to them whether or not the sublease transaction occurs.
+However, despite the simplicity of the solution, many landlords will refuse to make these changes because they are not prepared to give up a right given to them in the lease and it (usually) makes no difference to them whether the sublease transaction occurs.
 In that case, if the subtenant is not prepared to, in effect, become a guarantor of the tenant, it will have no choice but to walk away from the sublease transaction; which is something that we have seen occur on numerous occasions.

 Sublease being Dependent on the Lease